SmarterApp/RDW_Documentation/deploy/Upgrade.AWS.md

 		```
 * [ ] Update ops system, aka jump server.
     * [ ] Install `psql` client, e.g. `sudo yum install postgresql`.
-    * TODO - config file that points to redshift
-    * TODO - test
 * [ ] Configure Redshift cluster.
 Redshift is expensive.
 Have to decide whether to share a single cluster between your environments.
 	* Obviously this work will affect configuration files from previous steps.
 	* Put Redshift in its own subnet (group?) in the production VPC and then VPC peer that subnet to allow staging, and jump servers to access it